Kwiebs/Forpetswithlove/exampleSite/content/english/blog/stylish-cat-scratching-posts.md

 image: images/stylish-cat-scratching-post.jpg
 faq:
   - question: "Can stylish scratching posts actually work as well as ugly ones?"
     answer: "Absolutely!
 Style doesn't affect functionality.
 In fact, stylish posts often get MORE use because they're placed in prominent locations where cats prefer to scratch.
-The key is choosing designs with proper scratching surfaces and stability."
+The important is choosing designs with proper scratching surfaces and stability."
   - question: "What materials look good but are still effective for scratching?"
     answer: "Sisal rope in natural or dyed colors looks elegant and works perfectly.
 Wood with natural finishes provides both style and scratching satisfaction.
 High-quality cardboard can be designed to look modern and minimalist."
   - question: "How do I match a scratching post to my home decor?"